New York Surgical Error Attorney

 Simonson Goodman Platzer PC is a recognized law firm throughout all five boroughs and even in New Jersey.
 Our New York surgical error attorneys have strong connections with local medical experts and hospital groups, which allows us to perform effective investigations into claims of surgical negligence.
 Opposing counsels, judges, and legal professionals in New York also know and respect our name.
 In other words, our familiarity with liability law, surgical procedure, and the city itself can all serve as your advantages when you allow us to represent you in your surgical error claim.

-Choose the local firm that really cares about your future.
 Contact us now.
+Choose the local firm that truly cares about your future.